Tina404/survive-a-pandemic/README.md

 # Survive a Pandemic

 This project is intended to get you well prepared to survive a Pandemic.

-You are welcome to add to this list.
-Please refer to the [Contribution Guide](./CONTRIBUTING.md)
+* If you want to make changes to this project, please refer to the [Contribution Guide](./CONTRIBUTING.md).
+Any contribution is welcome, thanks!

 ## Quarantine